AlexHdz16/AlexHdz16/README.md

 - ⚡ Fun fact: ...
 -->
 ## A little about me :thinking:
 I was born in New York City but I grew up in Bogota, Colombia.
 I lived there until I was 19 years old then moved to the U.S. to go college.
 I lived in Texas for almost 14 years before moving back to Colombia, it was there where I decided to go back to school and sharpen my design skills.
 During my time in Texas I worked as a videographer and video editor, I also did some motion graphics but I never had any formal training in that specific subject.
-Last year I decided to move to Calgary and study at SAIT, it seemed like the best option and so far it has been a great desition.
+Last year I decided to move to Calgary and study at SAIT, it seemed like the best option and so far it has been a great decision.
 I do not have much experience with code and even though I feel a bit overwhelmed, I'm also willing to learn and hopefully be able to add it to my *"skills"* page on my resume.

-## My Profesional background :nerd_face:
+## My Professional background :nerd_face:
 For 11 years I worked on a small production company in Houston, Texas where I was hired as a videographer, later moved on to video editor specializing in motion graphics.
-During covid I had to pivot to freelancing work where I was able to work with a couple of big comapnies like ***Igloo***.
+During covid I had to pivot to freelancing work where I was able to work with a couple of big companies like ***Igloo***.
 Corporate work was one of my main sources of income during that period of time.
 I've also worked in music videos, short films and small independent documentaries.
-I work primeraly with Adobe CC software, mainly _Premiere Pro_ and _After Effects_.
+I work primarily with Adobe CC software, specifically _Premiere Pro_ and _After Effects_.

 ## What I like to do for fun :grin:
+:camera_flash: _Photography_
+* Even though is not my area of expertise, I fell in love with photography.
+It's similar enough to video that it helps me improve my cinematography skills, while at the same time different enough that it doesn't feel like I'm still at work.

 :movie_camera: _Watch movies/TV shows_
 * I love watching movies, since my background is video production I've always been a movie dork.
 My favorite movies are:
   - Back to the future (_the whole trilogy_)